That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 2. The vinegar hack.
 1 tablespoon of apple cider vinegar in a large glass of water, 10 minutes before your biggest meal.

-Too sour?
+Too sharp?
 Alternatives:

 - Fat: slows absorption, stabilises your blood sugar (butter on bread, olive oil over pasta)